Female Convict Scorpion: Jailhouse 41: Plot

-One of the prisoners, Haru, sneaks out of the hut and into her own home, which is nearby.
-There she is reunited with her son, but also two jailers.
-They offer to set Haru free if she reveals the others' locations.
-Distraught, Haru goes away.
-One of the guards follows her while the other returns to Goda.
-Matsushima kills the guard following Haru.
-During the short scuffle, one of the prisoners is shot accidentally and dies shortly after from her wound.
+Oikawa sneaks out of the hut and into her nearby family home, where she is reunited with her son, but finds two prison guards waiting for her.
+They offer to free her if she reveals the others' locations.
+Distraught, Oikawa leaves.
+One guard follows her while the other returns to Goda.
+Matsushima kills the guard following Oikawa.
+During the scuffle, Azama is shot in the stomach accidentally and dies shortly afterward.

-A sightseeing tourist group is passing through the region are warned to look out for the prisoners.
-Three sexually aggressive men from the group find one of the prisoners is returning from the river, rape her repeatedly, then throw her down a cliff.
-The other prisoners find her body and give chase to the men.
-They find the tour bus and hijack it.
-Oba and the prisoners torture, strip and bind the three men.
-They also harass the other passengers.
+A tour bus passing through the region is warned by prison guards to look out for the escaped prisoners.
+Three sexually aggressive men from the tourist group find Chibi returning from the river, gang-rape her repeatedly, and then throw her off a cliff.
+The other prisoners find her body and chase to the men back to the tour bus, which they hijack.
+Oba and the other prisoners torture, strip and bind the three men and menace the other passengers.

-Another surreal sequence shows the prisoners being ostracised by society, for which the prisoners are taking revenge.
-As the bus approaches a checkpoint, Oba throws Matsushima out of the bus as a decoy.
-Matsushima is captured, but Goda's men arrange a roadblock in front of the bus, consisting of a large truck with Haru's son on it.
-The bus is stopped and Haru rushes out to meet her son.
-As the guards try to catch her, she is shot by sniper guards.
-Oba then orders the prisoners to kill the hostages.
-She kills the bus driver and commandeers the bus, circumventing the roadblock.
+Another surreal sequence shows the prisoners being ostracized by society, for which they are now taking revenge.
+As the bus approaches a checkpoint, Oba throws Matsushima out of the bus to serve as a decoy.
+Matsushima is captured, but Goda's men arrange a roadblock in front of the bus, including a flatbed truck with Oikawa's son and elderly parents on it.
+The bus is stopped and Oikawa rushes out to meet her son.
+As the guards try to catch her, she is shot by snipers.
+Oba orders the prisoners to kill the hostages.
+She kills the bus driver and commandeers the bus, scattering the guards and escaping the roadblock.

-At night, the bus is cornered by the police.
+By nightfall, the bus is surrounded by the police.
 Goda sends Matsushima to the prisoners to learn the hostages' status.
-Matsushima lies that the hostages have been killed, and the police lead a charge on the bus.
-The prisoners throw the three men out, who are killed by police bullets.
+Matsushima lies and says the hostages have been killed, and the police lead a charge on the bus.
+The prisoners push the three rapists off the bus, where they are killed in a hail of police bullets.
 In the ensuing fight, all the prisoners except Oba die.
 Oba is injured and set to return to prison in the same vehicle as Matsushima.
-Goda orders the guards to kill Matsushima on the way as if she had attempted to escape.
-The guards stop at a junkyard and are about to shoot her, when Oba saves her by biting the guard.
+Goda orders the guards to stage an escape attempt by Matsushima in order to kill her.
+The guards stop at a junkyard and are about to shoot her when Oba saves her by biting the guard on the neck.
 Matsushima kills the guards.
-The next morning, Oba dies in the junkyard.
-Matsushima is finally loose.
+The next morning, as they flee through a junkyard, Oba succumbs to her wounds and dies.

-Goda is promoted and now has a job in the city.
-Matsushima tracks him down and kills him by stabbing him several times.
-The film ends with a surreal sequence of all the female prisoners of the jailhouse wearing their striped prison dresses running free in the city, passing Matsushima's dagger amongst each other.
+Goda is promoted to a higher position in Tokyo, where Matsushima tracks him down and stabs him to death.
+The film ends with a fantasy sequence in which all the female prisoners of the jailhouse, wearing their striped prison dresses, run free through the city, passing Matsushima's knife from woman to woman.